1,000+ Opportunities

 Designate a Gift to Your Parish or the Diocese Let us know if you have any questions or are in need of assistance.

-Based on current listing details, eligibility includes: Congregations and faith-based organizations within the Episcopal Diocese of Ohio.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Congregations and faith-based organizations within the Episcopal Diocese of Ohio.
+Confirm the full requirements in the official notice before applying.